GitHubHvk/linux-tutorial/Docker/Docker-Image.md

 - ENV <name> <value>
   - set an environment variable that the is available in running container and also in dockerfile subsequent instructions.
 - EXPOSE <port number>
-  - indicates a port that image would like to expose.
+  - inform image users about the port that your application is listening on.
+  - it will not publish the port, to do so you need to use option `-p` when running a container.
 - USER <user or uid>
   - sets the default user for all subsequent instructions.
 - CMD ["<command>", "<arg1>"]